 Dr. Nimblett-Clarke serves as the Program Director and Chairperson of the Physician Assistant program.
 She holds a Bachelor of Science degree in Physician Assistant Studies from Howard University and a Master and Doctoral degree in Educational Leadership from A.T.
 Still University.
 She has more than 20 years of clinical experience as a Certified Physician Assistant.
-Her primary clinical practice area is general pediatrics, adolescent medicine, and Sickle Cell Disease research.
-In addition, she has served as Assistant Professor and Academic Coordinator at various programs.
-On a national level, she has served as a facilitator for the Physician Assistant Education Association (PAEA) New Faculty Skill Workshop, through which she has mentored new faculty.
-She is also a member of the PAEA leadership committee, where she continues to contribute to a platform of building excellence in leadership among Physician Assistant faculty.
-Dr. Nimblett-Clarke is passionate about student success and is committed to growing a community of servant leaders.
-Dr. Nimblett-Clarke's Capstone project was titled "Classroom Assessment Techniques in Physician Assistant Education: Improving Learning Gains".
-She was awarded the 2021 Capstone Award of Excellence from A.T.
-Still University.
+Her primary clinical practice areas are general pediatrics, adolescent medicine, and sickle cell research.
+She has also held the roles of Assistant Professor and Academic Coordinator.
+On a national level, she has served as a facilitator for the Physician Assistant Education Association (PAEA) New Faculty Skill Workshop mentoring new faculty.
+She is a member of the PAEA leadership committee, where she continues to contribute to a platform of building excellence in leadership among Physician Assistant faculty.
+Dr. Nimblett-Clarke is passionate about student success and is committed to growing a community of servant leaders."
+Dr. Nimblett-Clarke was awarded the 2021 Capstone Award of Excellence from A.T.
+Still University for her capstone project, "Classroom Assessment Techniques in Physician Assistant Education: Improving Learning Gains."